wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/EdgeSystemConfiguration.md

 1. Fill in any credentials or IP addresses with appropriate values for your environment.
 2. Save the edited version of the previous JSON in a file named _EdgeMaximumConfiguration.json_ in any directory.

-If your run the following curl command, this will be set as the configuration of a running Edge Data Store (You should run the command from the same directory where the file is located):
+If you run the following curl command, this will be set as the configuration of a running Edge Data Store (You should run the command from the same directory where the file is located):

 ```bash
 curl -i -d "@EdgeMaximumConfiguration.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration